Volunteer Positions & Descriptions

 TIMERS

-Responsible for capturing and recording times for each race using stopwatches provided by the home team.
-There are three timers per lane (two home, one away).
-We like to have enough volunteers so that timers work for only half of a meet.
-The times they capture are recorded on time sheets.
-A Runner will come by each lane to pick up the time sheet and take it to the scorekeepers table.
+Responsible for capturing and recording times for each race using stopwatches provided by the league.
+The times they capture are recorded digitally but we may also request that times be written on paper time sheets.
 Timing is a spot that most people like and feel comfortable in and it’s front row seat to the races!

 TATOO APPLIER